DeathTech154/screepsMods/rollback+/README.md

 ###### Current version: 0.0.1
 ### Information

-This mod is a fast shortcut mod releasing new functions that do the same old same old.
-They are intended to reduce "accidents" and reduce the ammount of struggling with (){}.
-By automatically building the same commands.
+A mod for the private server of the game "Screeps" that add automated backup functionallity.
-As well as provide a vast array of commands to do the "private server common tasks".
+As well as a function to reset to a previous backup automatically.
-And just regular common tasks.

 ### Installation
 Place in the server in a "mods" directory.
 It requires to be iside atleast 1 folder below server level atm.